 - Location: Wageningen Marine Research in Den Helder

 Artificial objects in the North Sea provide habitat for other species than those living in soft sandy sediments.
 The presence of shipwrecks, buoys, oil and gas platforms and wind farms changes the local species composition.
-Wageningen Marine Research investigates the benthic communities on these artificial objects and tries to predict the species composition on these reefs.
+Wageningen Marine Research investigates the benthic communities on these artificial objects and tries to predict the species composition, abundances, weights and other variables in and on these reefs.
 We model the distribution, weight and dimensions of species communities on oil and gas installations, shipwrecks and wind farms and investigate whether all artificial objects form a large interconnected offshore reef network.

-Wageningen Marine Research divers collect samples from the marine growth (fouling/epifauna) at different offshore oil and gas installations and ship wrecks in the North Sea.
-These samples are then sorted and all species identified in our benthic laboratory in Den Helder.
-By analysing these samples and combining the data with those from other projects and video analysis, we hope to gather more insight in the biodiversity of hard substrata in the North Sea.
+Wageningen Marine Research divers collect samples from the marine growth (fouling/epifauna) at different offshore oil and gas installations, wind farms and ship wrecks in the North Sea.
+These samples are then sorted and all species identified, counted and weighed in our benthic laboratory in Den Helder.
+By analysing these samples and combining the data with those from other projects and industry provided data, we hope to gather more insight in macrofauna patterns of hard substrata in the North Sea.
+Furthermore we extract data from industry inspection activities, e.g. carried out by remotely operated vehicles (underwater drones), using these data to improve our understanding of epifouling communities.

 This research is of importance for operators of offshore installations as they may need to assess the impact of placing these artificial reefs in a soft sediment environment.
-Our insights can be used in future impact assessments for construction of renewable energy parks, oil and gas installations or for reefing projects with decommissioned installations.
+Furthermore the weight and thickness of the epifouling species may affect the structural integrity and are of relevance for maintenance and decommissioning activities.
+Our insights can also be used in future impact assessments for construction of renewable energy farms, oil and gas installations or for reefing projects with decommissioned installations.

-We are looking for students who are interested in sorting out samples, identifying, weighing and measuring the species and analysing and reporting the data.
+We are looking for students who are interested in sorting samples, identifying, weighing and measuring the species and/or analysing and reporting our data.
 The location of these activities is the Wageningen Marine Research Den Helder location in the port of Den Helder.
 We prefer to set specific goals for each internship in consultation with the student so feel free to contact us to discuss your ideas.

 The research programme is continuous.
 For the first half of 2018 all internship places have been filled, but we still have places available starting August 2018 or later.
 We request that students stay a minimum of 4 months.